Chimdee/Self-Driving-Car/Project 2 - Advanced Lane Line Detection/readme.md

 ---

 ### Discussion
-This pipeline is robust to lane curvature, lane line colors and a few lightening conditions, which are challenging problems for basic tradiational computer vision techniques such as Hough transform.
+This pipeline is robust to lane curvature, lane colors and a few lightening conditions, which are challenging problems for basic tradiational computer vision techniques such as Hough transform.
 But at the same time, there are still some drawbacks in this pipelines which can be improved.
 For example, choosing hyperparameters for gradient/color thresholding is somewhat handwavy.
 One value can be optimal for one road condition but could be suboptinal for many others making it very hard to find an universal optimum value.
-For example, if you watched video output closely, you may noticed that the pipeline jitters once when the camera sees tree shadow on the road.
+If you watched video output closely, you may noticed that the pipeline jitters once when the camera sees tree shadow on the road.
 However, it still could work most of the time.
 I think one way to improve and make it more robust can be testing the parameters in as many environments as possible and fine-tune them.